Julio VOLTARELLI

 led to prolonged insulin independence coupled with a significant

-years later confirmed the insulin independence was due to improved
+two years later confirmed the insulin independence was due to

-ß cell function instead of a prolonged honeymoon [7].
-Therefore,
+improved ß cell function instead of a prolonged honeymoon [7].

-AHST has been the only T1D-related management shown to preserve ß
+Therefore, AHST has been the only T1D-related management shown

-cell function.
-However, AHST requires a relatively aggressive
+to preserve ß cell function.
+However, AHST requires a relatively

-with newly diagnosed T1D and specifically investigated their
+patients with newly diagnosed T1D and specifically investigated

 profiling on their PBMC pre-treatment and six months